maplegilbs/context-router-cookies-example/README.md

 }
 ```
 ## 4 - Create the pages
-- create two pages, home and about, that render some simple jsx
+- create two pages, home and about, that render some simple jsx - feel free to copy and paste
 ```
 //home.jsx
 //This is simply a placeholder component